harshraj22/ultramnist/README.md

 It does not work yet, and now I am too lazy to debug.

 ## Innovation:
 Tried to pretrain model on task to predict rotation, flipping.
+The idea was to teach the model to understand what to look for in the images (the digits in this case).
 4000px image was cropped into 4 1000px images, and one sample of dataset contained 4 images.
+The pretained model would give a good set of weights for feature extraction trained on a simple task.
+We would then use this network for the more difficult task of classification of digits sum.
 See pretrain directory for more details.

 ### Directory Structure: